awsdocs/amazon-efs-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

 Both of these methods use the EFS mount helper to mount the file system\.
 The mount helper is part of the `amazon-efs-utils` set of tools\.

 The `amazon-efs-utils` tools are available for installation on Amazon Linux and Amazon Linux 2 Amazon Machine Images \(AMIs\)\.
 For more information about `amazon-efs-utils`, see [Using the amazon\-efs\-utils Tools](using-amazon-efs-utils.md)\.
 If you are using another Linux distribution, such as Red Hat Enterprise Linux \(RHEL\), manually build and install `amazon-efs-utils`\.
-For more information, see [Installing the amazon\-efs\-utils Package on Other Linux Distributions](installing-other-distro.md)\.
+For more information, see [Installing the amazon\-efs\-utils package on other Linux distributions](installing-other-distro.md)\.

 ## Configuring EC2 instances to mount an EFS file system at instance launch<a name="mount-fs-auto-mount-on-creation"></a>